 Remember folks: blogging is a long-term endeavor.

-You CAN earn a HUGE income from blogging, in fact, the sky’s the limit, but it may not happen overnight.
+You CAN earn a HUGE income from blogging, in fact, the sky’s the limit, but it won’t happen overnight.

-But never do it just for the money.
+Therefore, I advise you to never blog just for the money.

 You know, most people have this law backward: